joshua-afk/joshua-afk/README.md

 ### Hi there!
 I'm Joshua Ryan Velasquez. 👋

-- 🔭 I’m currently working on my Blog and our Business website!
+- 🔭 I’m currently working on React Project and COQ snippets!
 - 🌱 I’m currently learning Colemak-DH (78wpm now!)
 - 👯 I’m looking to collaborate on any neovim plugin project using Lua.
 - 💬 Ask me about Keyboard and Coffee.